kbase/groups/README.md

     * Remember - skip is evil
     * Find groups where I'm (owner / admin / member)
     * Find groups where user X is an owner or admin
-    * Find groups where users X is a member and I'm a member
+    * Find groups where user X is a member and I'm a member
     * Find groups that contain workspaces I administrate
     * Find groups that contain workspace X and where I'm a group member
     * Find groups that contain catalog methods I own